An Experiment on a Bird in the Air Pump: Background

 The first of his candlelit masterpieces, Three Persons Viewing the Gladiator by Candlelight, was painted in 1765, and showed three men studying a small copy of the "Borghese Gladiator".
 Viewing the Gladiator was greatly admired; but his next painting, A Philosopher giving that Lecture on the Orrery, in which a Lamp is put in place of the Sun (normally known by the shortened form A Philosopher Giving a Lecture on the Orrery or just The Orrery), caused a greater stir, as it replaced the Classical subject at the center of the scene with one of a scientific nature.
-Wright's depiction of the awe produced by scientific "miracles" marked a break with traditions in which the artistic depiction of such wonder was reserved for religious events, since to Wright the marvels of the technological age were as awe-inspiring as the subjects of the great religious paintings.
+Wright's depiction of the awe produced by scientific "miracles" marked a break with traditions in which the artistic depiction of such wonder was reserved for religious events; to Wright, the marvels of the technological age were as awe-inspiring as the subjects of the great religious paintings.

-In both of these works the candlelit setting had a realist justification.
+In both of these works, the candlelit setting had a realist justification.
 Viewing sculpture by candlelight, when the contours showed well and there might even be an impression of movement from the flickering light, was a fashionable practice described by Goethe.
-In the orrery demonstration the shadows cast by the lamp representing the sun were an essential part of the display, used to demonstrate eclipses.
-However there seems no reason, other than heightened drama, to stage the air pump experiment in a room lit by a single candle, and in two later paintings of the subject by Charles-Amédée-Philippe van Loo the lighting is normal.
+In the orrery demonstration, the shadows cast by the lamp representing the sun were an essential part of the display, used to demonstrate eclipses.
+However, there seems no reason, other than heightened drama, to stage the air pump experiment in a room lit by a single candle, and the lighting is normal in two later paintings of the subject by Charles-Amédée-Philippe van Loo.